mahuntington/angular-notes/use_an_api.md

 1. Add search component to app
 1. Add Form HTML to search component
 1. Import Form functionality into the app
+1. Use ngModel to set a component property to the value of an input

 ## Create a new app